ar8372/Optimization-SteepestDescent-vs-GradientDescent/README.md

 > In this learning rate or step size is determined based on algorithm and is not a heuristic value.

 <h4> a) Base problem </h4>
 <h6>Steepest Descent Method also known as <a href="https://en.wikipedia.org/wiki/Saddle_point" target="_blank">saddle</a> method.
 In this we move in a direction untill the cost function stops decreasing [i.e. ∇f(dx1)=0, where dx1 is that direction.
 Cost function may still decrease in other direction].
 Then we pick another direction let say dx2.
 In this each next direction is perpendicular to last direction ( dx1 ⊥ dx2 ).
-The saddle points are point of contact to the <a href="https://en.wikipedia.org/wiki/Contour_line" target="_blank">contour line</a> where that direction is tangent.<br>
+The saddle point is point of contact to the <a href="https://en.wikipedia.org/wiki/Contour_line" target="_blank">contour line</a> where that direction is tangent.<br>
 #iterations: 13</h6>

 <img src="resources/1.gif" width="400px" height="400px"/> <img src="resources/1.png" width="400px" height="400px"/>